sassanostvar/hopperscapes/README.md

 For more details on the project roadmap, please visit [STATUS.md](STATUS.md).

 ## Acknowledgements
-[HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) was designed and executed by [Sassan Ostvar](https://sassanostvar.github.io).
 We are grateful to Columbia University Public Safety and members of the Mechanical Engineering Graduate Association (MEGA) for assistance during sample collection.
+HopperScapes was designed and executed by Sassan Ostvar.

 ## Citation
 _forthcoming_